vpakarinen2/wan22-webui/README.md

 ## Usage

 1. Clone the repository
-2. Run the cells from notebook file
+2. Run the notebook code cells
 3. Open the WebUI link

 ## Screenshots